NAIST-SE/CodeHash/README.md

 An option `-lang:[LANGUAGE]` specifies a language name.
 Supported languages are CPP, JAVA, ECMASCRIPT, PYTHON, PHP, and CSHARP.

-The program produces a JSON format.
+The program produces a JSON format like this.

 >        {
 >          "Files":[